open/close all folders

 - Red Mage in 8-Bit Theater jumps from one role-playing system to another, but one time his wires get crossed and sees the world as Warcraft III.

 - Megas XLR had quite a few moments when the status screens in Megas resemble video games.
 This is par for the course, obviously.

-- In the pilot movie for Foster's Home for Imaginary Friends, Bloo being chased by a giant monster through a junkyard suddenly turns into a Pac-Man pastiche, complete with music.
+- In the pilot movie, Bloo being chased by a giant monster through a junkyard suddenly turns into a Pac-Man pastiche, complete with music.